 Also, please rate each of the following lectures that you attended, according to the quality of the material (1="useless", 10="fascinating"), the presentation (1="epic fail", 10="perfection"), the pace (1="way too slow", 10="way too fast"), and the novelty of the material (1="old hat", 10="all new").

-Lecture Topic Presentation Pace Novelty
+Date Lecture Topic Material Presentation Pace Novelty

+2/25 Isogenies and division polynomials

 2/27 Isogenies and endomorphisms

-3/1 Endomorphism rings

 Feel free to record any additional comments you have on the problem sets or lectures.